gurusainathp/Bug-Detection-System/README.md

-The project you're working on is a Bug Detection and Tracking System designed to streamline the process of identifying, reporting, managing, and resolving bugs in software development projects.
+The project is a Bug Detection and Tracking System designed to streamline the process of identifying, reporting, managing, and resolving bugs in software development projects.
 It serves as a comprehensive tool for developers, testers, and project managers, enabling them to effectively collaborate and ensure software quality.

 Project Overview:
 Objective: